 - Utilities: 10%

 Each month I organized my budget into preset categories that didn’t work well for my income.
 How did that end up?
-I transferred extra money to my spending account, adjusted budgets mid-pay period; breaking money rules my rules.
+I transferred extra money to my spending account, adjusted budgets mid-pay period; breaking money rules.

 This was exhausting!
 Why did I put in work to budget if I was going to change things up?
-This produced little discipline and self-awareness.
+This produced little discipline and little self-awareness.

 Before opening a second checking account; I used the same account for everything.
 Bill payments, spending, and short-term savings.
 It became complicated to figure out how much “extra” money I had to spend when I had to keep track of pending payments.

 For a long time, I thought to own many checking accounts complicated things.
 Little did I know, it made segmenting my funds easier.
-This also increased access to my money (as opposed to using savings).

 With my new checking, I transfer my spending money for daily expenses.
 My primary checking is all for bill payments.
 Segmenting my funds made life so much easier.
 Account fees are still a thing, but that’s a small inconvenience for better money management.